wp-plugins/affiliates/readme.txt

 Tags: ads, advertising, affiliate, affiliate marketing, affiliate plugin, affiliate tool, affiliates, bucks, contact form, crm, earn money, e-commerce, lead, link, marketing, money, online sale, order, partner, referral, referral links, referrer, shopping cart, sales, site, track, transaction, wordpress
 Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 1.0.4
+Stable tag: 1.1.0

-The Affiliates plugin provides the right tools to maintain a partner referral program.
+The Affiliates plugin provides the right tools to maintain an Affiliate Marketing Program.

 == Description ==

-The Affiliates plugin provides the right tools to maintain a partner referral program.
+The Affiliates plugin provides the right tools to maintain an Affiliate Marketing Program.

+**Important features have been added to the latest release, including automated affiliate registration and a completely revised affiliate management section.
+Referrals now directly support amounts and currencies and provide different states for their evaluation.**

-If you need to **track visits to your site** with **affiliate links**, the affiliates plugin is probably right for you.
+If you need to manage an **Affiliate Marketing Progam**, **track visits to your site** with **affiliate links**, the affiliates plugin is right for you.
 It provides the tools to maintain a **partner referral program**.

-Simply put, the affiliates plugin is used to manage and track visits to your site through affiliate links.
+Simply put, the affiliates plugin is used to manage affiliates, create referrals and track visits to your site through affiliate links.
-Referrals can also be stored and attributed to an affiliate, for example if clients place orders on your site and you need to credit your affiliates.
+Referrals are stored and attributed to an affiliate, for example if clients place orders on your site and you need to credit your affiliates.

+__Feedback__ is welcome!
+If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Affiliates plugin page](http://www.itthinx.com/plugins/affiliates).

+Please try to solve problems there before you rate this plugin or say it doesn't work.
+There goes a _lot_ of work into providing you with free quality plugins!
+Please appreciate that and help with your feedback.
+Thanks!

+[Follow me on Twitter](http://twitter.com/itthinx) for updates on this and other plugins.

+**Early Bird Contributor** releases are now available.
+These include advanced features such as:

+* **Affiliate Statistics** shortcodes and widgets for affiliates
+* Configurable **Referral Views** for affiliates
+* Embeddable Links and Banners for affiliates
+* Premium support and special attention to feature requests for contributors

-If you require **support** or **customization** including **referrals integration** with your site, you may [contact me here](http://www.itthinx.com/) and consider making a [donation](http://www.itthinx.com/plugins/affiliates).
+If you require **support** or **customization** including **referrals integration** with your site, you may [contact me here](http://www.itthinx.com/).
+Please consider making a [donation](http://www.itthinx.com/plugins/affiliates) or sponsoring the plugin as a contributor.

-After installing the plugin you can start adding affiliates and provide them with affiliate links to your site.
+After installing the plugin you can allow visitors to join your Affiliate Marketing Program.
+Enable registration, place the Affiliates Registration widget or shortcode on your site to let your new affiliates join.
+You can also start adding affiliates manually or let existing users join the Affiliate Program.
 The default options should be suitable for many, but there are some options you might want to consider before you really start.

 Full documentation is accessible from the [Affiliates plugin page](http://www.itthinx.com/plugins/affiliates).